alexandrosdelas/TLG/TLG220b2_Changelog.md

   - Decreased duration from 9 to 5 seconds
   - Decreased cast range from 800 to 600
   - Can no longer damage Khadgar
+  * Focus
+  - Visual aids now appear on all items
+  - Visual aids now only exist when necessary
+  - New visual aid model for items
+  - New icon by KelThuzad
+  - Increased mana cost from 25 to 35
+* Alchemy
+  - Decreased mana cost from 60 to 50
+  - Replaced empty dialog with floating text when lacking ingredients
 * Realm of Time
   - Can now be cast on all enemy or neutral units
   - Can be recast to cancel it on a target unit